 Vaddey Ratner, a survivor of the Khmer Rouge genocide and war refugee, is a Cambodian American novelist.
 She is the author of two critically-acclaimed novels.
-Her debut autobiographical New York Times bestseller In the Shadow of the Banyan, was a finalist for both the 2013 PEN/Hemingway Award and the 2013 Indies Choice Book of the Year and was selected for the National Endowment for the Arts Big Read program 2015-2016.
+Her debut autobiographical New York Times bestseller, In the Shadow of the Banyan, was a finalist for both the 2013 PEN/Hemingway Award and the 2013 Indies Choice Book of the Year and was selected for the National Endowment for the Arts Big Read program 2015-2016.
 Her second novel, Music of the Ghosts, was a New York Times Book Review Editor’s Choice and longlisted for the Aspen Words Literary Prize 2018.
-Her works have been translated into seventeen languages.
+Her works have been translated into twenty languages.

 Ratner was five years old when the Khmer Rouge came to power in 1975.
 After four years, having endured forced labor, starvation, and near execution, she and her mother escaped while many of her family members perished.
 In 1981, she arrived in rural Missouri as a refugee not knowing English, and later, living in the low-income Torre de San Miguel housing project in Saint Paul, Minnesota, graduated as her 1990 high school class valedictorian.
 She is a summa cum laude graduate of Cornell University, where she specialized in Southeast Asian history and literature.